 Mari Greenberger, MPPA, Senior Director, Informatics, Technology and Innovation, HIMSS

-Interoperability and health information exchange (HIE) continues to remain a critical focus within healthcare informatics at HIMSS Global Conference.
+Interoperability and health information exchange (HIE) continues to remain a critical focus within healthcare informatics at HIMSS Global Health Conference.
 It cannot be denied, that there was plenty of conversation and initial reactions to the newly released notice of proposed rulemakings from the Centers for Medicare & Medicaid Services (CMS) of and National Coordinator for Health Information Technology (ONC).
 While patient-centered or consumer-driven interoperability has been discussed in past, this year it felt like the industry is really taking this concept seriously.
 The proposed rules from the federal agencies touched on this topic as well, further catapulting this topic to the top of my key takeaways list.

 Another area that certainly is not new, but took on a different tone at this year’s conference, was around the inclusion of social determinants of health and non-traditional care settings to improve continuity of care and overall population health.
 During the opening keynote, several of our national healthcare experts discussed the critical role that these social factors have on an individual’s health outcomes, and we at HIMSS will continue to drive this conversation forward and be thoughtful about how we frame this conversation moving forward.